-According to local Muslim legends Adam and Eve has used the tiny islets connecting Talaimannar and Dhanushkodi (in India) now called the Adams Bridge to travel to Sri Lanka on the way to the peak of Sri Pada (ref.
-Mannar : Discovering a land of ancient lore ).
-When the Muslim merchants and Christians arrived in Sri Lanka, seeing thousands of Buddhists pilgrimaging to the mystic mountain top of Sri Pada where the Buddha left his foot print in his third visit to this island developed their own versions of religious legends regarding this peak.
-Muslims believe this as the foot print of Prophet Adam.
+According to local Muslim legends Adam and Eve used the tiny islets connecting Talaimannar and Dhanushkodi (in India) now called the Adams Bridge to travel to Sri Lanka on the way to the peak of Sri Pada (ref.
+Mannar: Discovering a land of ancient lore ).
+When the Muslim merchants and Christians arrived in Sri Lanka, they saw thousands of Buddhists pilgrimaging to the mystic mountaintop of Sri Pada where the Buddha left his footprint on his third visit to this island developed their own versions of religious legends regarding this peak.
+Muslims believe this is the footprint of Prophet Adam.

-The site of the tomb is walled and inside the walls lies two long semi cylindrical structures on the sand covered by a green cloth.
-One 40 feet long is said the be the grave of Adam and the the other 38 feet long is said to be of Eve’s.
+The site of the so-called tomb is walled and inside a small rectangular area and inside the walled area lies two long semi-cylindrical structures on the sand covered by a green cloth.
+One 40 feet long is said the be the grave of Adam and the the other 38 feet long is said to be Eve’s.

-On one side of the grave is an boat made out of cement with the engraving 786 – 1968.
+On one side of the grave is a boat made out of cement with the engraving 786 – 1968.

-Map of Tomb of Adam and Eve in Mannar
+Map of the Tomb of Adam and Eve in Mannar

 Zoom out the map to see more surrounding locations using the mouse scroll wheel or map controls.

-Traveling Directions to Tomb of Adam and Eve in Mannar
+Traveling Directions to the Tomb of Adam and Eve in Mannar

 Travel time : 7 hours